 Senthil Sundaram has served as a member of our board of directors and as our Chief Executive Officer since July 2020.
 Previously, he served as the Chief Financial Officer of Nightstar Therapeutics, plc, a publicly-traded biotechnology company, from April 2017 to June 2019.
-From February 2013 to March 2017, Mr. Sundaram served in roles of increasing responsibility at Intercept Pharmaceuticals, Inc., a publicly-traded biotechnology company, most recently as the Head of Business Development.
-He currently serves on the board of directors of Sio Gene Therapies, Inc. (formerly Axovant Gene Therapies Ltd.), a publicly-traded biotechnology company.
+Before that, Mr. Sundaram served in roles of increasing responsibility at Intercept Pharmaceuticals, Inc., a publicly-traded biotechnology company, most recently as the Head of Business Development.
+He currently serves on the board of directors of Axovant Gene Therapies Ltd, a publicly-traded biotechnology company.
 Mr. Sundaram received his undergraduate degrees in Computer Engineering and Economics from Brown University.
 We believe Mr. Sundaram is qualified to serve on our board of directors due to his extensive experience as an executive and director of public companies in the biotechnology industry.